Questions? Call us today!

 7.6

 We shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and we shall notify you in any such event.
+Where a change is likely to be of material detriment to you, clause 11 (and your right to exit without penalty) will apply.

 8.